tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-05-trends-to-follow-or-forget-content-strategy.md

 Regarding the brilliance of the term "content strategy," unfortunately the discipline suffered a semantic takeover by SEO firms looking for "content strategists" to churn out keyword-laden lightweight articles.
 Today, content strategy is often a dressed-up title to glorify an uglier role of content SEO farm writer.
 Or a content strategist is merely someone who creates social media content, or marketing articles.
 If you search job boards for positions in content strategy, you have to pick through the results to identify actual content strategy from these low-end content production roles.

 Content strategy has many different facets to explore.
 For more, see Scott Abel's [series of books ](https://xmlpress.net/publications/) that he has edited and published on XML Press.

+## Takeaway

+{: .tip}
+Don't neglect the strategic aspects of technical communication work, and if the bulk of your job involves strategy more than writing, then consider yourself a content strategist.